 - Avoid painting on days that are very hot, rainy, or a high humidity

 - When in doubt, leave your paint job to the professionals

-For all your home improvement needs, including exterior front door replacement when a re-painting simply won’t correct issues with front door that is rusted, swollen, has dings, has hardware issues, is drafty, or shows signs of water or insect damage.
+For all your home improvement needs, including exterior front door replacement when a new custom painting simply won’t correct issues with front door that is rusted, swollen, has dings, has hardware issues, is drafty, or shows signs of water or insect damage, contact RWC!

 Visit the showroom of RWC Windows, Doors, and More for plenty of front door design ideas from modern, double entry doors to traditional wood doors to recreate your home’s architectural detail.